bking3372/Final-Project/README.md

 ![Wildfire Image](https://github.com/bking3372/US-Wildfire-Analysis/blob/main/images/Wildfires4.jpg)
 ## Using Machine Learning to Classify Wildfire Causes

-A web application for the visualizations and machine learning classification results for this analysis can be viewed here:
+A web application for the visualizations and machine learning classification results for this analysis can be viewed here: [US Wildfire Analysis](https://bking3372.github.io/)

 ### Background